theislab/scTab/docs/data.md

        ```
   3. Annotated cell type has to be a subtype of `native cell`
   4. There have to be at least `5000` cells for a specific cell type
-  5. Each cell type has to be observed in at least `30` donors to reliably quantify whether the classifier can generalize to new donors.
+  5. Each cell type has to be observed in at least `30` donors to reliably quantify whether the classifier can
+  generalize to new donors.
-  6. Each cell type needs to have at least `7` parent nodes according to the cell type ontology to filter out too granular / general cell type labels
+  6. Each cell type needs to have at least `7` parent nodes according to the cell type ontology to filter out too
+  granular / general cell type labels
 * Split data into train, val and test set
   * Splits are based on donors:
     * E.g. each donor is either in the train, val or test set (Unlike for random subsampling)
     * A donor based split better represents how the classifier generalises to unseen donors / data sets
-    * A donor based split roughly resembles a random split when looking at the overall proportion of cells in the train, val and test set.
+    * A donor based split roughly resembles a random split when looking at the overall proportion of cells in the
-    If the number of donors is large enough this hold wells.
-On average 68% of the samples per cell type are in the train set in the current setting
+    train, val and test set.cIf the number of donors is large enough this hold wells.
+On average 68% of the samples per
-      (ideal would be 70% with a 70% - 15% - 15% split).
-The worst outlier cell type is that only 37% of the cells are in the training set.
+    cell type are in the train set in the current setting (ideal would be 70% with a 70% - 15% - 15% split).
+The worst
+    outlier cell type is that only 37% of the cells are in the training set.
   * Split fraction: train=0.7, val=0.15, test=0.15